 In 1972 four seperate unions merged together to form St Louis Local 8 of the APWU.
 We have since grown by merging with other locals and have become the St Louis Gateway District Area Local.

-We have been lead by eight presidents;
+We have been lead by nine presidents;

 Zenison Kirksey 1972 - 1975